earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

     ./authors2.yml:17:6
 ```

-First I create a type of links:
+To add links to my `#Author` type I first create a type of links:
 ```
 #Link : {
     label: string